 Using your property in order to increase your chances of securing a loan has become an increasingly popular personal finance option.
-Homeowner loans (otherwise known as home equity loans) are one such type of secured loan – but before you consider applying, there are all sorts of financial criteria you need to know, as well as some industry small print to cover.
+Homeowner loans (otherwise known as home equity loans or second mortgages) are one such type of secured loan – but before you consider applying, there are all sorts of financial criteria you need to consider, as well as some industry small print to cover.

 - The value of your property